Payum/PayumBundle/Resources/doc/container_tags.md

 * all - define if you want to add the extension to all gateways

 * prepend - define if want your extension to be put at the begging.

+* alias - you can use alias if you' like to overwrite the default action or add a good looking name

 ## Gateway factory tag